MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-help-to-the-mobile-app.md

 ms.prod: "dynamics365-business-central"
 author: blrobl
 ---
-# Adding Help to the Business Central Universal App
+# Adding Help to the Business Central Mobile App
 To complete designing your [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] solution, you have to offer users Help.
 Although tablets and phones have a simpler interface than both the [!INCLUDE[nav_web](includes/nav_web_md.md)] and the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], there can be times where the user needs help understanding the purpose of a page or a workflow.

  Adding Help to a [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] solution is not different from adding Help to [!INCLUDE[d365_bus_cent_short](includes/d365_bus_cent_short_md.md)] in general.